tomwinskell/product-preview-card-component/README.md

 ### What I learned

-- ##SCSS and SASS##.
+- SCSS and SASS.
 There is still a lot to learn.
 Some features are helpful in writing re-usable / organized CSS.
-- ##Self-hosting Google Fonts##.
+- Self-hosting Google Fonts.
 Will continue to use this for future projects.
-- ##Cursor##.
+- Cursor.
 It is helpful to code with LLM because I can ask questions and complete repetive tasks quicker.
 I do have to be mindful using this tool because AI will auto-complete code incorrectly at times.
 For me, coding still requires a human.
+- I also accidentally deleted my project and had to use git to restor it.
+Doh!

 ## Acknowledgments